-- Is permitted only under special circumstances and with instructor, Dean of Graduate Studies, and Academic Vice President approval.
+- Is permitted only under special circumstances and with instructor, Dean of Graduate Studies, and Vice President for Academic Affairs approval.

 The Internship Program provides a structured, educational experience integrating classroom theory with supervised, planned, and progressive work experience in the student’s field of study.
 The program is designed to supplement and complement the traditional curriculum at CSC.
 The goal of this experience is to enhance the student’s educational, professional, and personal development.
 Contact Career and Academic Planning Services or in the Reta E. King Library Learning Commons building for more information.